 "Cross subsidies"

 Before cheap fares, airlines gave passengers a baggage allowance as part of every purchase.
 Looking back at it now, through those full fare purchases, passengers were actually paying it forward.
 If Peter did not check any bags but Paul did, it didn’t matter.
-They both contributed the same toward the total cost the airline incurred.
+They both contributed the same fixed amount toward the total cost of whatever goes into the cargo hold.
 It is based on the understanding that next time it could be Peter, not Paul.
 Frequent fliers 'paid it forward' for their future travels.
 Down the aisle, Alice and Bob, on vacation with small children, are quietly thankful to everyone else traveling light.
 The airline is quietly thankful children weigh less.
 Passengers or bags, the aircraft engines cannot tell the difference.
-On some flights the airline bears too much of the remaining cost burden; on other flights, not a lot.
+On some flights the airline bears too much of the remaining cost burden, on other flights, not a lot.
 Full fares provided an enough of a cost buffer and the cost variances cancelled each other out across schedule and route.

 "Basic economy"